lagodiuk/ibm-ponder-this-june-2017/README.md

 The Java implementation of the described solution: [ArithmeticExpressionsSolver.java](ArithmeticExpressionsSolver.java)

+In order to execute the solution it is just needed to run the method `main` of the class `ArithmeticExpressionsSolver`.

+*Remark: of course this code is NOT of a production quality.
+The biggest accent is made on the succinct implementation of the described algorithm in combination with runtime and memory optimizations.
+Also, I was trying to use the meaningful names of the variables and functions, however sometimes it was not easy to came up with a proper naming.*

 ## Answer

 There are only two 7-digit numbers, which satisfy the conditions of the problem: **0397799** and **0765533**